maindolaamit/genai-cli/readme.md

     **Note:** For long prompts, placing `-p` at the end of the command can improve readability and command parsing in some shells.

-- Generate Text from a Prompt File and Save s Output File:
+- Generate Text from a Prompt File and Save to Output File:

     ```bash
     genai -f prompt.txt --output-file story.txt